-Need your furnace or air conditoner replaced?
+Need your furnace or air conditioner replaced?
 We’re here to help!

 Let’s have a chat…

-The first step is sitting down together and figuring out what your goals are.
-Are you happy with your current system?
+For example, Are you happy with your current system?
 Do you just want to replace it like for like?
 Is it noisy?
 Do your dollar bills go up in smoke every time you run your equipment?
 Are you uncomfortable?
 Rooms too hot or cold?
 Are you sweating profusely while trying to sleep in your upstairs bedroom at night?
 Taking the time to address these concerns at the time of your equipment replacement is crucial.
-Once we’ve figured out what your goals are, we can move to the next part of the design process and do what’s called a load calculation, also referred to as a ‘Manual J.’

 A load calculation Manual J …. what now?!